naemon/naemon.github.io/documentation/usersguide/tuning.md

 For example, if a host recovers and all of the services associated with that host stay in non-OK states (and don't "wobble" between different non-OK states), Naemon may miss the fact that the host has recovered.
-A few people may need to enable this option, but the majority don't and I would recommendnot using it unless you find it necessary...
+A few people may need to enable this option, but the majority don't and I would recommend not using it unless you find it necessary...